 Cushing’s disease (CD) is also known as hyperadrenocorticism.
-Cortisol is the stress hormone associated with the fight or flight response.
-Cortisol is controlled by the adrenal cortex (located on the outer layer of the adrenal glands).
+Cortisol is the stress hormone associated with the fight or flight response, and is controlled by the adrenal cortex, which is located on the outer layer of the adrenal glands.
 These glands produce hormones to help the body perform essential functions.

-The pituitary gland (tiny gland found in the brain) releases adrenocorticotrophic hormone (ACTH), which tells the adrenal glands to release cortisol.
-In a pet with CD, a tumor in the pituitary gland or adrenal gland (less common) causes the cortex to release and excess amount of cortisol.
+The pituitary gland (tiny gland found in the brain) releases adrenocorticotropic hormone (ACTH), which tells the adrenal glands to release cortisol.
+In a pet with CD, a tumor in the pituitary gland or adrenal gland causes the cortex to release an excess amount of cortisol.

 It takes at least a year for these symptoms to develop, and due to them often being mistaken for aging, many dogs have the advanced form of CD before the owner recognizes a problem is present.

-The most common cause of CD is a tumor being present in the pituitary gland.
-A lesser common form is if there is a tumor present in the adrenal glands.
+The most common cause of CD is a tumor in the pituitary gland.
+A lesser common form is a tumor present in the adrenal glands.

 Diagnosing Cushing’s disease is complex and expensive.
 This condition is often under-diagnosed due to the diagnostic testing required, expense of treatment, ongoing treatment, and the requirement of consistent monitoring.

 When a vet suspects CD, blood and urine tests are needed to confirm the diagnosis.
 Dilute urine and an elevation of the liver enzyme alkaline phosphatase in the blood indicate testing for CD may be necessary.